coral-streaming/coral/docs/Actors-WindowActor.md

 field |type| description
 :--- | :--- | :---
-`method` | String | "count" or "time" as set in the constructor `number` | Int | The number of objects or the number of seconds of the window.
+`method` | String | "count" or "time" as set in the constructor `number` | Int | The number of objects or the number of milliseconds of the window.
 `sliding` | Array | The amount of objects or the amount of milliseconds the window slides every time.

 ## Collect